 Creating Joyful Work Spaces

-In this blog post, I was to introduce you to ‘deskteriors’, the art of creating joyful work spaces.
+In this blog post, I want to introduce you to ‘deskteriors’, the art of creating joyful work spaces.
 While I’ve always been into decorating my desk, the concept of deskteriors has recently become all the rage in places like South Korea.
 Social media is flooded with images of people’s decorated desks aimed at making their working day more fun and enjoyable.
 In South Korea, you’ll find office desks and cubicles bursting with brightly coloured action figures, stuffed toys, stickers, posters and stationery.

 Benefits of a Deskterior:

 Years ago, I worked for a large employment and training company and was lucky enough to have my own office.
 My office walls were filled with holiday photos and postcards, travel memorabilia, positivity quotes, plants, a tiki statue, and even a zen sand garden which I loved to rake when work got too hectic.

 It is possible I might have taken things a little too far, (especially after a trip to Hawaii when my office took on an Aloha theme complete with lava rocks, flower leis and a frangipani scented vaporiser), but I really loved my little office!
 It gave me a warm and fuzzy feeling when I arrived at work each day, surrounded by my many, meaningful treasures.

 How to create a deskterior